Wuah/skovde-masterdegree-sg-erasmus-negmood/README.md

 Players' actions are logged in a file "UserData.txt" created in the game folder when it starts

-You are free to use my game for any experiments or to give any suggestions :D Please remember to refer this page, the thesis and to send me a brief note, I'm really curios to know how the game can be applied to other similar (or not) studies.
+You are free to use my game for any experiments or to give any suggestions :D Please remember to refer this page, the thesis and to send me a brief note, I'm really curious to know how the game can be applied to other similar (or not) studies.

 Thank you